Mastermindzh/dotfiles/README.md

 The pc specific setup bit will read the folder names in computers, offer you a choice, and execute the install.sh inside that folder.
 This allows me to get pc specific settings synced with git and applied easily.

+## Getting x info to use in i3

+Some things are handled by window class/title or have custom resolutions set, the tools below help obtaining the info required:

+- xprop -> displays static xwindow info including Window class
+- xwininfo -> displays xwindow info including current size/position